pandafire5740/LegalGPT/docs/QA_AND_VERIFICATION.md

    - `Show me what's in memory`
    - `What do you know about?`
    - `Which documents are uploaded?`
+   - `In "Master Services Agreement", what are the renewal terms?`

 **Example Response:**
 ```